qoonleyh/Devsecops-Netflix-Project/README.md

 Learning to read error messages, search for root causes, and fix problems independently was as valuable as the tools themselves.

-**Container security is not optional**
+**Container security is not optional:**
 Trivy identified a vulnerability in the nginx:stable-alpine base image on the first scan.
 In a production context this would require updating to a patched image version before deployment.
 Integrating this check into the pipeline means it happens automatically on every build rather than being a manual afterthought.

-**Kubernetes adds complexity but also capability** Moving from a single Docker container to a Kubernetes deployment via ArgoCD introduced significant additional configuration — IAM roles, node groups, namespaces, service types — but the result is a production-grade deployment model with automatic reconciliation, rollback capability, and GitOps auditability.
+**Kubernetes adds complexity but also capability:**
+Moving from a single Docker container to a Kubernetes deployment via ArgoCD introduced significant additional configuration.
+Configurations such as IAM roles, node groups, namespaces, and service types were introduced.
+The successful configuration resulted in a production-grade deployment model with automatic reconciliation, rollback capability, and GitOps auditability.

-**Monitoring should cover the full stack**
+**Monitoring should cover the full stack:**
 Setting up Prometheus and Grafana to cover both the EC2 instance and Kubernetes nodes gave a complete picture of resource utilisation across the entire infrastructure.
 Without both layers, issues in either environment would be invisible.

-**Infrastructure as a security boundary**
+**Infrastructure as a security boundary:**
-Security groups, IAM roles, and network configuration are not just operational concerns — they directly determine what is and is not accessible.
+Security groups, IAM roles, and network configuration are not just operational concerns, they directly determine what is and is not accessible.
 EKS Auto Mode in particular surfaced how managed infrastructure can abstract away security controls that you would normally configure directly.